 PG: You mentioned the possibility of having a second ship that might have resources the first could exploit.
 Is there an argument to be made that human nature says in any case a second ship is a good idea because you need to have a neighbor, a potential other, out there with you?

 GM: It’s a possibility, that you might send instead of one ship a small fleet, particularly if you’re using something like a solar sail or a photon sail or maybe even an electric sail — you don’t have to pay for the propulsion.
 And in either case like this, conceivably, you could send as many colonies or habitats as wanted to go.
 That may offer something like this, because they could trade with each other, maybe they could have political or athletic contests with each other, maybe even there could be some form of highly ritualized warfare.
 I know that warfare among some of the native American population was initially very ritualized in just such a fashion.
 So we might be able to find all types of possible models in history and pre-history to go with.

 GM: Yes, that’s exactly what Ben Finney did.
-Unfortunately, I was not at that conference [held at Los Alamos in 1983, proceedings available], and always wish I had been.
+Unfortunately, I was not at that conference [held at Los Alamos in 1983], and always wish I had been.
 I’ve never met Ben Finney and would like to.
 I’m hoping he’s at the 100 Year Starship conference.